-Program Tuition is $4000 (less application fee) paid over two years.
+Program Tuition is $4000 paid over two years.
 There is a $75 CAD dollar application fee.
-Successful applicants will have their application fee applied to their tuition.
 There will be no refunds available for unsuccessful applicants.

-Classes on Wednesdays from 8:30 am-11:30 am Mountain Standard Time (MST) in person or online
+Classes on Tuesdays from 8:30am-11:30am Mountain Standard Time (MST) in person or online

 Darcy graduated with a Bachelor of Science in biology from the University of Saskatchewan.
 He went on to complete his NCCP level 4 certification and obtained his coaching diploma from the National Coaching Institute Calgary (now Advanced Coaching Diploma) under the mentorship of Les Gramantik.